ArminJo/PlayRtttl/README.md

 # Revision History

-### Version 1.3.2
+### Version 1.4.0
-- supporting direct tone output at pin 11 for ATmega328.
+- Supporting direct tone output at pin 11 for ATmega328.
 Can be used with interrupt blocking libraries for NeoPixel etc.

-### Version 1.3.1
-- defining `USE_NON_STANDARD_SERIAL_FOR_DEBUG` needs serial class for debugging purposes to be set by `setSerialForPlayRtttlDebug()`.
 - Use Print * instead of Stream *.
-- improved non-AVR compatibility.
+- Improved non-AVR compatibility.
 - New Christmas songs example.

 ### Version 1.3.0